jtuason/twine_to_renpy/README.md

 The Twine to Ren'Py tool allows you to write a simple Ren'Py game but with the visual outlining of writing in Twine.
 Convert a Sugarcube Twine html file into rpy files for your Ren'Py game project.

 This requires Python 2.7 to run.
-If you don't have it, you can download the application here: https://ludowoods.itch.io/twine-to-renpy-tool
+If you don't have it, you can download the standalone application to run (on Windows only) instead here: https://ludowoods.itch.io/twine-to-renpy-tool

 ## Features